Salad-Preneur Shenaz Haveliwala On The Journey From Her Epilepsy Diagnosis To ‘Le Garden’

 Juicy pear, barbeque chicken, baby spinach in a raspberry dressing.
 Yes, it is different and, WOW it is yum!!
 To order ctc: 9820563342 https://www.swiggy.com/mumbai/le-garden-mazgaon-byculla Uber eats www.gourmetdelight.in #legarden #salad #healthyfood #mumbaifoodie #tasteofmumbai #cleaneating #business #eatgood #foodphotography #protein

 10 Likes, 1 Comments – Le garden-The Salad Company🇮🇳 (@legarden.co) on Instagram: “Juicy pear, barbeque chicken, baby spinach in a raspberry dressing.
 Yes, it is different and, WOW…”

 And in the process, I learnt what micro greens are and gave planting them a go, which was a success.
 So I now grow a lot of lettuce, spinach, and beans in my little home garden, and love to use them in my salads.

-Which are your go-to sauces and dressings?
+Which would be your go-to sauces and dressings?

 I absolutely love garlic and honey herbs dressing, and use that in a lot of my salads.

-Oh!
 And I have read that people with epilepsy are prescribed a Ketogenic diet plan?

 Yes, and I am currently on it.
 It is even advised to kids suffering from epilepsy.
 It’s basically a high fat, average protein, and zero carb diet, in which you can’t have veggies, fruits, and anything sweet.
 Initially, there is a 1-2 week washout period, and then either the doctor advises it for nine months, or 1-2 years, depends on various factors.
 I make keto diet salads on orders; we’re supposed to consume cheese, mayonnaise, soya, and chicken.